67 Reviews / 70 Ratings

 It's not easy to find since it's tucked inside the Good Earth store and there's no board pointing towards the restaurant.
 It has a very relaxed setting and the food is great too.
 Do try their assorted bruschetta platter, minestrone soup and watermelon and feta salad.
 Go there if you prefer a soup and salad lunch.

-January 12, 2013response from management at impresario:
+January 12, 2013response from management at The Tasting Room:

 Thank you for your feedback.
 We look forward to serving you again soon.